milkmansson/toit-ds3231/README.md

 > noncritical in that first, they are not enabled by default.
 Second, if they
 > are enabled, the alarm will trigger when the selected digits from the time
 > match.
 This would mean that if the data would say 33:00 o'clock, the
-> alarm will simply never trigger.
+> time would never match, and therefore, the alarm will simply never trigger.

 ## Aging correction